TYPE DESIGN INFORMATION PAGE last updated on Sun Jan 19 00:31:57 EST 2020

 Giovanni de Faccio

-Designer of free grunge, signpainting or comic book style faces: Grantcookyfont, Granterodedfont, Grantmessyfont, Grantscrapfont, grant_solidsober.
+Designer of free grunge, signpainting or comic book style typefaces: Grantcookyfont, Granterodedfont, Grantmessyfont, Grantscrapfont, grant_solidsober.
 All fonts were made in 2008.
 Grant is from Tongue in the north of Scotland, but moved to Innsbruck, Austria.
 [Google] [More] ⦿

 H. Pollhammer is the creator with Herbert Pesendorfer of the Schulschrift 69 and Schulschrift 95 families (Austrian school writing).
 Residing in Salzburg.
 See also here.
 Alternate URL where one can find Schuschri69-0, Schuschri69-1, Schuschri69-4, Schuschri95-0, Schuschri95-1.
 [Google] [More] ⦿